My Story

 Boiling Springs, North Carolina

-last revised: 08/08/06
+last revised: 03/29/17

 Who am I?
+What is my educational background?

 Since I grew up in the post-WWII boom years, the economic atmosphere in this small community was very positive.
 This became especially true when oil and gas were discovered in the early 1950s.
 Many individuals became very wealthy because of having massive amounts of oil and gas on their property.
-Unfortunately, my parent's place wasn't one of them, although a couple of oil wells were drilled and still produce some oil until today.
+Unfortunately, my parent's place wasn't one of them, although a couple of oil wells were drilled and still produced some oil until the early part of this century.
 The main benefit came to the school district.
 In Texas, school districts are divided into Independent School Districts which operate completely separate from other governmental agencies and have their own taxing authority.
 As a consequence of this legal structure and the massive amounts of oil and gas income generated for the school, Perrin Independent School District (now the Perrin-Whitt Consolidated Independent School District) charged almost no taxes to the local property owners, paid cash for everything, and provided substantial extra bonus income to its teachers.
 The net result was that this small school district with less than 200 total students had some of the finest, best educated teachers found anywhere in the state of Texas.
 The facilities were equal to, or better than, any of those found in the largest schools in major cities in Texas.
 Thus, the students were exposed to outstanding educational opportunities despite its small size.
 Consequently, many of its graduates have gone on to become leaders in many fields of endeavor across the nation.

 Sports occupied a central place in school life.
 The small high school with only about 75 students didn't play football at that time, thus we played basketball about "13 months" out of the year.
 Track and baseball were spring sports, but mostly served as preparation for basketball in the fall.
 Usually Perrin high school was in competition in both boys and girls basketball for district and bi-district championships about every year.
 The school had won a state championship a time or two during those years.
 Every year of the four years that I managed to "letter" in basketball, the boys team was district or bi-district champs or else runner-up.
 So also were the girls teams.
 Playing basketball was one of the highlights of my high school years, and I was good enough at it to average about 20-25 points per game during my sophomore through senior years.